peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### equals
     public boolean equals(Object obj)
-Determines whether this object and another object are equal.
+Determines whether this object and another object are equal and have the same type.
+Not-a-number values can be considered equal by this method.

 **Overrides:**